What is the Statute of Limitations on Personal Injury Claims in New York?

 Medical Malpractice Cases

-There is a separate rule for the discovery of foreign objects left inside a patient during surgery, The negligence may not be readily apparent and discoverable until after the expiration of the statute of limitations.
+There is a separate rule for the discovery of foreign objects left inside a patient during surgery.
+The negligence may not be readily apparent and discoverable until after the expiration of the statute of limitations.
 For example, if a surgeon left a clamp inside a patient during surgery and if the error is discovered three years after the surgery, the statute of limitations would have expired in two years and six months from the surgery.
 Under the foreign objects exception, the patient is granted an additional year from the discovery of the error in which to file the lawsuit.

 There is another exception where the client is under continuous treatment with the same physician.
 If that is the case, the statute of limitations does not begin to run until the treatment concludes.
+Check with experienced personal injury lawyers in Manhattan before filing a medical malpractice lawsuit to ensure you file within the deadline.

 What is the Serious Injury Threshold for Filing Personal Injury Claims?

-New York has no-fault insurance laws determining when to sue another driver for injuries sustained in an accident.
+New York has no-fault insurance laws determining when to sue another driver for serious injuries sustained in an accident.
 In most cases, victims should file injury claims against their Personal Injury Protection (PIP) coverage.
 PIP is no-fault insurance, so you don’t need to prove who caused the accident.

 When suing the at-fault driver for damages, you must prove that your injuries meet or exceed the severe injury threshold set by the statute.